 3. Two walkways at Dock 30 ($4 million)

 • Make it easier to accommodate large ships

 • Enhance the passenger experience with a second terminal that meets international standards

 • Meet the logistical needs of ships for embarkation/disembarkation operations

 • Increase the capacity of our infrastructure to accommodate 400,000 passengers by 2025

-The completion of this project is a crucial step in supporting the strong growth in international cruises that will take place in Québec over the next 10 years.
-It is a promising economic and tourism project both for our community and for the province of Quebec at large, since it will strengthen the St. Lawrence’s unique position for international cruises.
+The completion of the project is a crucial step in supporting the strong growth in international cruises that Québec will experience over the next 10 years.
+These improvements will benefit the economy and tourist industry both in Quebec City and throughout the province, enhancing the St. Lawrence River’s unique positioning as an international cruise destination.